Trailhead: Crystal Lake

 The weekend also presented itself as an opportunity to finally experience my truck camper in its element as a I planned to stay Sunday night and explore Lewistown on Monday.
 Sunday morning dawned pretty uneventfully and the travel was fast until I met this on the gravel road outside of Moore, MT:

 Once I pulled into the trailhead, I met a large group of 24 hikers willing to brave the climb.
 As usual, I was impressed by the varied interests represented in the MWA group: we had people from health care, agriculture, education, journalism, economics, biology, and forestry, which made for almost unending conversation along the trail.
-We also saw zero wildlife, most likely due to said stream of constant conversation.
+We saw zero wildlife, most likely due to said stream of constant conversation.

 The entrance is a small cut in the rocks that could easily be passed over if not signed.